Thermodynamic Recycling of Algorithmic Failure Branches: Quantum-Computer Demonstration with Quantum Error Correction

+\textit{Setup---}We consider two processes executed on the same quantum-computing platform: a quantum algorithm on a register $C$ and a thermodynamic task on a target system $S$, as illustrated in Fig.~\ref{fig:scheme}(a).
+In the reference setting, the two processes use identical finite baths $B_{C}$ and $B_{S}$.
+For simplicity, we assume each bath is initially prepared in the same Gibbs state $\rho_B^{\mathrm{th}}(T_0)=e^{-\beta H_B}/Z$ at a low temperature $T_0$, where $H_B$ is the bath Hamiltonian, $\beta=(k_B T_0)^{-1}$, and $Z={\rm Tr}[e^{-\beta H_B}]$.
+A natural scenario for concurrent execution is quantum multi-programming~\cite{Das2019-gg,Dou2020-rg,Niu2023-ol,Niu2022-tt}, in which multiple programs run in parallel on a single processor to improve throughput on large-scale devices.
+In such an architecture, one program may include branch selection and therefore generate failure branches that must be reset, while another may require a thermodynamic task such as ancilla erasure in QEC.

-\textit{Settings---}We consider a computational system $C$ consisting of qubits, and a finite-size bath $B$ used for cooling $C$.
-The bath is initially in the equilibrium state at a low temperature $T_0$, $\rho_B^{\mathrm{th}}(T_0)=1/Z e^{-\beta H_B}$.
-Here $H_B$ is the bath Hamiltonian, $\beta=1/(k_B T_0)$ is the inverse temperature, $k_B$ is the Boltzmann constant, and $Z={\rm Tr}[e^{-\beta H_B}]$ is the partition function.
-The qubits in $C$ are initially cooled by the bath to the ground state $\rho_C=\ketbra{0...0}{0...0}$ approximately.
-We consider running an algorithm on $C$ that includes branch selection.
-The overall process is shown in Fig.~\ref{fig:scheme}.
-After a unitary operation $U_{\rm algo}$, we measure an ancilla subsystem of $C$ and select the success/failure branch based on the outcome.
-We denote the non-ancilla part of $C$ by $C_{\rm result}$, i.e., $C=C_{\rm result}+C_{\rm ancilla}$.
-In the success branch, the state of $C_{\rm result}$, $\rho_{\rm result}^{\rm success}$, gives the desired output state.
-In the failure branch, the state becomes an irrelevant state $\rho_{\rm result}^{\rm fail}$ and must be reset for a retry.
-In the standard operation of quantum computing, reset procedures include measurement-based resets and resets based on interaction with a bath \cite{Riste2012-bb,Krantz2019-dw,Zhou2021-ah,Bassman-Oftelie2024-nf,IBMUnknown-du}.
-Here, we focus on the latter from a thermodynamic viewpoint.
-That is, by the coupling unitary dynamics $U_{\rm reset}$ between $C_{\rm result}$ and the bath $B$,
+The algorithm applies a unitary $U_{\rm algo}$ to $C$ and measures an ancillary subsystem $C_{\rm ancilla}$ to select the branch.
+The non-ancillary part is denoted by $C_{\rm result}$.
+In the success branch, $C_{\rm result}$ gives the desired output.
+In the failure branch, $C_{\rm result}$ must be reset for a retry.
+Standard reset procedures include measurement-based reset and bath-based reset \cite{Riste2012-bb,Krantz2019-dw,Zhou2021-ah,Bassman-Oftelie2024-nf,IBMUnknown-du}; here we focus on the latter for thermodynamic consistency.
+The coupling between $C_{\rm result}$ and the bath $B_C$ via a unitary $U_{\rm reset}$ yields

-Here we assume that, after the reset, $C_{\rm result}$ is returned to the initial state for the next run, $\rho_{\rm result}^{\mathrm{init}}\approx \ketbra{0...0}{0...0}$, and is decoupled from the bath.
-In this process, the bath generally transitions to an athermal state $\rho_B^{\mathrm{ath}}$.
-This athermality is pronounced when the bath is cold and has a small number of degrees of freedom.
-The above sequence is a standard implementation of a quantum algorithm with branch selection; no special operation is introduced so far.

-\textit{Thermodynamic recycling---}Apart from the computation, we consider performing a thermodynamic task by the interaction between a target system $S$ and the bath $B$.
-Examples include information erasure on $S$, heat engines, and charging/discharging of a battery.
-Such tasks generally entail thermodynamic costs such as heat dissipation, as captured by fundamental limits including Landauer's principle for erasure, thermodynamic uncertainty relations for precision, and the Carnot bound for efficiency.
-As long as one uses the equilibrium bath $\rho_B^{\mathrm{th}}(T_0)$, these fundamental limits apply, and the corresponding costs cannot be avoided.